 - Used widely in The Magician: The Hero is a death-dealing Magician Detective named Ace Cooper.
 The Big Bad's name is Black Jack, and his dragons are called Diamond and Spade.
 On top of that, Black Jack owns a casino, and even the clothes he and his henchmen wear have a red and black color motif.

-- In an episode of The Simpsons, Homer & Marge are at the movies and see a trailer for their universe's version of Cars called Cards about anthropomorphic playing cards.
+- In an episode of The Simpsons, Homer and Marge are at the movies and see a trailer for their universe's version of Cars called Cards, about anthropomorphic playing cards.